project-chip/connectedhomeip/docs/guides/darwin.md

     account as the Apple TV or HomePod with the Matter profile.
 -   A test iCloud account is highly recommended for Matter development to avoid interference with existing homes.
+-   Devices must support BLE pairing, and have it enabled

 ## Source Compatibility